GregDavidson/UtilBiz/README.md

 In many cases code in the *custom* schema will have Classes (Tables) which extend corresponding Classes in the biz schema.

-Within a schema, file are grouped into packages:
+Within a schema, files are grouped into packages or modules:

 | Package	| Purpose
 |---------------|--------